netdata/netdata/collectors/python.d.plugin/alarms/README.md

   # a "," separated list of words you want to filter alarm names for.
 For example 'cpu,load' would filter for only
   # alarms with "cpu" or "load" in alarm name.
 Default includes all.
   alarm_contains_words: ''
+  # a "," separated list of words you want to exclude based on alarm name.
+For example 'cpu,load' would exclude
+  # all alarms with "cpu" or "load" in alarm name.
+Default excludes None.
+  alarm_excludes_words: ''
 ```

 It will default to pulling all alarms at each time step from the Netdata rest api at `http://127.0.0.1:19999/api/v1/alarms?all`